 The Minister of Justice, (Alhaji the hon.
 Muhammadu Nasir): Sir, I beg to second.

 The Attorney-General: Now, Sir.
+House resolved itself into Committee of the Whole House.

-Clauses 1 and 2-agreed to.
+(House in Committee) Clauses 1 and 2-agreed to.
+Bill to be reported.

-Bill to be\reported.